 Wear dark color on top, and light on the bottom

-A dress with a dark top and a light bottom would perfectly match your broad shoulders and big arms!
+A dress with a dark top and a light bottom like pair of jeans would perfectly match your broad shoulders and big arms!

 Textured bottom portion